abingham/prosjekt/README.rst

   (add-to-list 'anything-sources 'anything-c-source-prosjekt-files t) (add-to-list 'anything-sources 'anything-c-source-prosjekt-projects t)

+(Note that the use of "anything" with prosjekt is entirely optional.
+If you don't want to use it then just don't use the lines with the string "anything" in them.)

 Now you can create a project with ``M-x prosjekt-new``.
 You will be asked for a project name and a top-level directory.
 The project is immediately opened after creation.